fastats/learning/performance/2017_06_performance_basics/readme.md

 That's the end of our (very) brief introduction to assembler - you will need these skills when debugging complicated nested loops in the next section.

+For a complete introduction to assembler, [read this excellent document by Agner Fog](http://www.agner.org/optimize/optimizing_assembly.pdf)

 ### Matrix-Matrix Multiplication (MMM)